coin-or/pulp/doc/source/CaseStudies/a_transportation_problem.rst

 Assume there has been a production problem and only 4000 cases of beer could be produced.
 Since the total demand is 4100, we need to get extra cases of beer from the dummy supply node.

+The code for this example is found in  `BeerDistributionProblemWarehouseExtension.py <https://projects.coin-or.org/PuLP/browser/trunk/examples/BeerDistributionProblemWarehouseExtension.py?format=txt>`_

 .. image:: images/extra_demand.jpg